tumaer/SciML/lecture/gradients.md

 \frac{\partial y}{\partial x} = \frac{\partial y}{\partial c} \left( \frac{\partial c}{\partial b} \left( \frac{\partial b}{\partial a} \frac{\partial a}{\partial x} \right) \right)
 $$ (ad_forward_chain)

-then in the case of the forward-mode derivative the evaluation of the gradient is performed from the right to the left.
+Then, in the case of the forward-mode derivative, the gradient is evaluated from the right to the left.
 The Jacobian of the intermediate values is then accumulated with respect to the input $x$

 $$
 \frac{\partial a}{\partial x}, \quad \frac{\partial b}{\partial x}
 $$ (ad_forward_order)

 and the information flows in the same direction as the computation.
-This means that we do not require any elaborate caching system to hold values in-memory for later use in the computation of a gradient, and hence require **much less memory** and are left with a **much simpler algorithm**.
+This means that we do not require any elaborate caching system to hold values in memory for later use in the computation of a gradient, and hence require **much less memory** and are left with a **much simpler algorithm**.

 ```{figure} ../imgs/gradients/gradients_forward.png
 ---